Desktop and Virtual Reality

 Should I use VR or desktop?

-Modeler is designed to work as similarly as possible on both desktop and in VR.
-This means that you can do anything on either desktop or VR.
-Modeler doesn't treat one platform as more important than the other, instead, both VR and desktop are treated as equals.
-This means that you can choose to define the workflow that works best for you - whether that's only on desktop, only in VR, or using a mix of both.
+Modeler is designed to have all features available on both desktop and in VR.
+This means that you can do anything on either desktop or VR and both platforms are treated as equals.
+This means that you can choose the workflow that works best for you - whether that's only on desktop, only in VR, or using a mix of both.

 There isn't one correct way to use modeler, whichever workflow you find fun, fast, or comfortable is the workflow that you should use.